rna-atlas/rna-atlas.github.io/doc/anno/T005_leuk.rst

 removal or more advanced batch effect removal methods (e.g. COMBaT [Lazar2013]_) weren’t enough to assure complete compatibility between the TARGET cohort and the rest of the dataset without the loss of information and damage to the subtyping process.
-We decided to keep the clusters separate as by choice of the algorithm and further investigate their subtypes independently, to maintain tumour subtypes that were exclusive of one or the other cohorts and increase the classifier range.
+We decided to keep the clusters separate as by choice of the algorithm and further investigate their subtypes independently, to maintain tumor subtypes that were exclusive of one or the other cohorts and increase the classifier range.

 Acute lymphoblastic leukemia, non-TARGET cohort
 ===============================================